 1993: Phil Collins had his fourth #1 on the UK chart with his fifth solo LP, Both Sides.
 In the US, the album was Collins’ first to not enter the top 10 on the Billboard pop chart, peaking at #13.

-1995: Apple Records released Anthology 1, the first of a trilogy of compilation albums featuring rarities, outtakes, and live performances by the Beatles.
+1995: Apple Records released Anthology 1, the first in a trilogy of compilation albums featuring rarities, outtakes, and live performances by the Beatles.
 Included on the album was “Free as a Bird,” billed as the first new Beatles song in 25 years, which combined new studio recordings from the group’s three remaining members with a home demo recorded by John Lennon in 1977.
 The release of the album coincided with the broadcast of The Beatles Anthology documentary television series on the band’s career.

 2004: U2 topped the UK chart with “Vertigo,” the lead single from the band’s eleventh studio album, How to Dismantle an Atomic Bomb.
 In the US, the song peaked at #31.